 What is the balance between the clinical and academic components of the GP ACF post?

 For an individual working on a full time basis, the balance will be as follows:

 - ST1 and ST2: 3 academic sessions and 17 clinical sessions per two week block of 20 sessions during general practice placement only.

-It is possible to be flexible about when an individual does their clinical and academic sessions, provided they agree exact arrangements with their clinical and academic supervisors.
-In some cases, it may be considered beneficial to arrange short blocks of clinical and academic time rather than undertaking both clinical and academic sessions each week.
+It is possible to be flexible to a degree about when an individual does their clinical and academic sessions, provided they agree exact arrangements with their clinical and academic supervisors and fulfil RCGP portfolio requirements.

 How can I find out more about what being a GP ACF is like?

-You can find out more about being a GP ACF by speaking with one of our current or recent ACFs.
-You will find the contact details of our current ACFs by clicking here.
+- You can find out more about being a GP ACF by speaking with one of our current or recent ACFs.
+You will find the contact details of our current ACFs here.

 Am I eligible to apply for a GP ACF post?